andyatkinson/andyatkinson.github.io/_posts/2021-10-15-work-on-what-matters.md

 ### Work where this is room and attention

-The guide suggests working where there is both room to work (things to be done, not fully solved), and attention to the work.
+The guide suggests working where there is both room to work (things to be done, in other words problems that are not fully solved), and attention to the work.

 This makes sense to me.
-Bringing someone in new but with nothing really to do, is unproductive.
+Bringing someone in new but with nothing really to do is unproductive.
 Bringing someone in new to work on something that has been ignored for a long time, will probably result in their effort being ignored.

+Some questions the book suggests:

 * What might become priorities in the future where you can work in advance of that?
-* Areas that are ok, but could be great
+* Areas that are "ok" , but could be great(!) 📈
-* Be mindful of working in a company area that is not well supported
+* Be mindful of working in a company area that is not well supported.
+It may be personally interesting, but not visible or rewarded.

 ### More Ideas

 * Foster growth
-* Edit
+* "Edit" - improve something
-* Finish things
+* Finish things (be a closer)
-* What only you can
+* What only you can do.
+Do you have a unique skill to bring to the team?

-This made sense to me and I've seen this before.
-A lot of projects are mostly there but not fully released.
+### Wrap Up

+The [StaffEng](https://staffeng.com/) book is very energizing to me, I highly recommend it!